 The new entrants in these categories have put in motion a set of changes that we predict will result in the shift of a significant share of net profits from health plans toward these digital business models in the coming decade.
 To test this hypothesis, we built an econometric model based on subscribed as well as publicly available government and industry data to quantify the financial disruption to health plans’ business through the end of this decade (figure 1).

 Our analysis asserts that the moment of choice has arrived for health plans—the choice to evolve their core models, redefine the framework of their competitive landscape, and expedite capital deployment into market-ready innovation.
 Some leading health plans have already begun overhauling their business models to gain digital health capabilities.
-However, as the cost structure of care delivery shifts, with an increasing focus on well-being and prevention and personalized solutions, many incumbents may not realize that the locus of competition, for their core business of managing risk, is shifting rapidly toward wellbeing.
+However, as the cost structure of care delivery shifts, with an increasing focus on well-being and prevention and personalised solutions, many incumbents may not realise that the locus of competition, for their core business of managing risk, is shifting rapidly toward wellbeing.
 A "wait and see" approach on evolving the core business might not be a viable option.

 Our past research focused on how health insurance is on the cusp of massive disruption that paves the way for the Future of Health.
 The rapid emergence and scaling of the digital health ecosystem—new business models, emerging technologies, and highly engaged consumers—are an example of how this disruption is already taking shape.